 - Neurological problems

-In order to receive VA disability benefits, you would need to prove that your disability was caused by your exposure.
+In order to receive VA disability benefits, you would need to connect your disability to burn pits exposure.
 If you served in the following military operations, you may have been exposed to burn pits:

 - Operation Iraqi Freedom